dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Documenting your analyzers.md

 4. Fill in the template with information about your analyzer.

+5. **Recommended**: Provide a stable URI for each reference page.
+If you use a URI that points directly into your GitHub repo, then the URI will change whenever you rearrange your source tree, or rename your repo.
+Remember that this URI will be baked into your analyzer (see Step 6 below).

+Use the stable URI everywhere, both in your analyzer (Step 6) and in any cross-references you create in the **Related rules** sections of your reference pages.

+Commercial providers of stable URIs include bit.ly and tinyurl.com, but you can use any source for the stable URI, including (for example) any facility your company might provide for registering URIs.

+6. In your analyzers, set the value of the `HelpLinkUri` property of your `DiagnosticDescriptor`  to the (preferably stable) URI you provided.

 **Note** Some analyzers produce diagnostics with more than one rule id.
-For example, the [`EquatableAnalyzer`](https://github.com/dotnet/roslyn-analyzers/blob/master/src/Microsoft.ApiDesignGuidelines.Analyzers/Core/EquatableAnalyzer.cs) in [`Microsoft.ApiDesignGuidelines.Analyzers`](https://github.com/dotnet/roslyn-analyzers/tree/master/src/Microsoft.ApiDesignGuidelines.Analyzers) produces diagnostics with two rule ids: `CA1066` ("Implement IEquatable<T> when overriding Object.Equals") and `CA1067` ("Override Object.Equals when implementing IEquatable<T>").
+For example, the [`EquatableAnalyzer`](https://github.com/dotnet/roslyn-analyzers/blob/master/src/Microsoft.ApiDesignGuidelines.Analyzers/Core/EquatableAnalyzer.cs) in [`Microsoft.ApiDesignGuidelines.Analyzers`](https://github.com/dotnet/roslyn-analyzers/tree/master/src/Microsoft.ApiDesignGuidelines.Analyzers)
+produces diagnostics with two rule ids:
+`CA1066` ("Implement IEquatable<T> when overriding Object.Equals")
+and `CA1067` ("Override Object.Equals when implementing IEquatable<T>").
 In such a case, create a separate reference page for each rule id.
 In this case, we would have `CA1066_ImplementIEquatableOfTWhenOverridingObjectEquals.md` and `CA1067_OverrideObjectEqualsWhenImplementingIEquatableOfT.md`.